-If your program is selected, you will receive a grant; exact amounts vary based on length of program, location, etc. The remaining costs of airfare, housing, food, and excursions will be divided among student participants as the program fee.
+If your program is selected, you will receive a grant.
+Exact amounts vary based on length of program, location, and so on.
+The remaining costs of airfare, housing, food, and excursions will be divided among student participants as the program fee.
 Faculty members are responsible for making all on-site arrangements and managing their project funding in conjunction with their sponsoring unit business administrator.

-In addition to airfare, housing, local transportation, and on-site activity costs being covered for faculty, each GCC/GIEU faculty leader will receive a $5,000 stipend; each student program assistant will receive a $1,000 stipend.
+In addition to airfare, housing, local transportation, and on-site activity costs being covered for faculty, each GCC/GIEU faculty leader will receive a $5,000 stipend.

 Global Intercultural Experience for Undergraduates

 GIEU Application Deadline: February 28, 2015

 Global Intercultural Experiences for Undergraduates (GIEU) are project-based off-campus experiences that revolve around significant engagement between UM students and members of their host communities.
 GIEU programs should focus on issues that students can address both at home and abroad, though the specific projects realized on site will correspond to the needs of the host community.